kanndide/william-kann-cli-app/README.md

 # WilliamKannCliApp

 This gem is designed to show information on Berkshire Hathaway, Inc.'s (Warren Buffet)'s current holdings by pulling information from the SEC website for EDGAR (stands for something ridiculous, I'm sure).
+It pulls the information from the 13F-HR forms filed by the company (or investor) with the SEC

 [![Build Status](https://travis-ci.org/kanndide/william-kann-cli-app.svg?branch=master)](https://travis-ci.org/kanndide/william-kann-cli-app)